yorak/VeRyPy/README.md

 ![Gillet & Miller Sweep heuristic solving a 22 customer problem instance from Gaskell](doc/GM_sweep_anim_02-Gaskell2-E023-k5g_ccw.gif)
 *Example of Gillet & Miller Sweep heuristic solving a 22 customer problem instance from Gaskell*

+## Citing VeRyPy

+If you find VeRyPy useful in your research and use it to produce results for your publications please consider citing it as:

+> Rasku, J., Kärkkäinen, T., & Musliu, N. (2019).
+Meta-Survey and Implementations of Classical Capacitated Vehicle Routing Heuristics with Reproduced Results. *In Toward Automatic Customization of Vehicle Routing Systems*.
+JYU Dissertations 113, University of Jyväskylä, Finland.

 ## Quick Start

 Make sure that the VeRyPy is in your `PYTHONPATH`.
 On linux the relevant command is